-Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from July 1,2022 through June 30,2023 (the reporting period).
+Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from September 1, 2022 through August 31, 2023 (the reporting period).
 Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC and references to "ASC 820" represent Accounting Standards Codification 820 Fair Value Measurements and Disclosures.

-- \ Percentages indicated are based on net assets of \$353,544,319. - † This security is non-income-producing. - A This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
-Collateral at period end totaled \$335,455 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 8). - i This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts (Note 1). - Affiliated company (Note 5).
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - P This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts.
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period.
+- Percentages indicated are based on net assets of \$1,545,890,055. - Ω Affiliated company (Note 5). - † This security is non-income-producing. - △ This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
+Collateral at period end totaled \$2,006,423 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 8). - d Affiliated company.
+See Notes 1 and 5 to the financial statements regarding securities lending.
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - 1 This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts (Note 1). - L Affiliated company (Note 5).
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - S Security on loan, in part or in entirety, at the close of the reporting period (Note 1).
 Unless otherwise noted, the rates quoted in Short-term investments security descriptions represent the weighted average yield to maturity.

-DIVERSIFICATION BY COUNTRY
+DIVERSIFICATION BY COUNTRY \triangle